XuChunLab/FreezingAnalysis/README.md

 Video frame-pixel-based approach to analyze rodent freezing

 Requirements:
-python(3.7+), opencv-python & ffmpeg are pre-installed.
+Python (3.7+) with opencv-python & ffmpeg pre-installed.
-CFCvideo class provided in <freezing.py>.
+CFCvideo class written in <freezing.py>.

 How to run:
 Define parameters and folder path and then run the script